 How many employees do you need to qualify for group health insurance should be the first question you ask when you shop around for health insurance.
-Companies that employ between 1 and 49 workers are eligible for small business insurance, while businesses that have 50 or more employees qualify for large business group health insurance.
+Companies that employ between 1-50 workers are eligible for small business insurance, while businesses that have 51 or more employees qualify for large business group health insurance.

 Group health insurance for companies of all sizes makes sense for several reasons.
 At the top of the list are the financial benefits enjoyed by workers and employers.
 Both employers and workers pay less in monthly premiums because of the purchasing power of many employees.
-Employers receive tax incentives to buy group health insurance that reduces the financial burden of purchasing health insurance.
+Employers receive tax incentives by offering group health insurance that reduces the financial burden of purchasing health insurance.

 Learn more about group health insurance by contacting the Ohio-licensed agents at Wilson Insurance Group.
 You can reach us by phone or submit the short online form to schedule a free initial consultation.